top of page

 “Beyond the creation of a substantial number of jobs, ETC has demonstrated the role that a vibrant forestry industry can play in South Sudan.
 In addition to their operations, they have also built the only functional secondary school in Nzara County.
 Other corporate social responsibility emphases have included a comprehensive health package for their staff, an employment insurance scheme, a vegetable production centre for local HIV treatment facilities, and an active capacity building/skills transfer program.”
 USAID Report 2015

-Equatoria Teak Company is committed to the social and economic development of the community in which it operates.
-The tax and royalty payments the company makes to the national and local governments are a significant source of revenue for each.
+The tax and royalty payments we make to the national and local governments are a significant source of revenue for each.
 These payments are an important investment in both the country and the region in which the company operates.
 They go to fund infrastructure and social programs, driving both economic growth and social development.
-In addition to these tax and royalty payments, the company contributes a proportion of the revenue from every cubic metre that we export to a Community Fund.
+In addition to these tax and royalty payments, we contribute a proportion of the revenue from every cubic metre that we export to a Community Fund.
 The fund committee represents all villages affected by the various plantations and proposes projects which they deem fit for the community.
-The fund has developed a secondary school in Nzara and a primary school in Mborizanga.
+The fund has developed a secondary school in Nzara, three primary schools in Mborizanga, Nangondi and James Diko, rehabilitated and built more than 20 boreholes in Yambio and Nzara counties, and constructed a maternity ward in Makpandu and three Primary Health Centres in Ringasi, Ukuo and Bangasu.

 Outside the fund, Equatoria Teak Company has also:

-• Donated generators to the Nzara Hospital
+• Donated generators to Nzara Hospital

 • Sponsored Independence Day Celebrations in Nzara